St Albans Certificate in Theology

-Introduction to the History of the Christian Church: a survey of 2000 years of Christian history, introducing major figures and movements, and touching on developments in liturgy, art, architecture, and music.
+Introduction to Church History: a survey of 2000 years of Christian history, introducing major figures and movements, and touching on developments in liturgy, art, architecture, and music.

 SACT Optional Modules

 The remaining 40 credits are taken from the optional modules, which may not all run in any two year period; alternative modules may also be offered.
 See the website or Study Centre term brochure for the modules being offered each term.
 Examples coming up are:

 Independent Project (20 credits)